instantOS/instantNIX/README.md

 curl -L https://nixos.org/nix/install | sh
 ```

-Currently, you will have the least manual configuration to do if you use NixOS as a base.
+Currently, you will have the least manual configuration to do if you use NixOS as a base
+(the Nix universal package manager and build system works on many Linux Distributions and MacOS).

 # Installation from Clone